dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 ![binomia_different_shape](https://i.ibb.co/rH0SQ7s/chrome-SKqw-UXc-XEX.png)

-As a general thumbrule we can say the following:
+As a general thumb rule, we can say the following:

 - $p=0.5$: Distribution will be symmetrical
 - $p<0.5$: Distribution skewed to the left